- Whether taking a vacation or going on a business trip, it’s important to know some phrases in the local language of

 Whether taking a vacation or only going on a business trip, it’s important to know some phrases in the local language of the place you are visiting.
 By doing this, you will enrich your experience, and the locals will appreciate your efforts in trying to make yourself understood.

 A little dictionary or a book with the most common phrases may be in handy to ask where the bathroom is, read a menu or ask for directions on the street, but unfortunately, they can be bulky and can take much time to search through.
 Luckily, most app stores contain several translating apps ranging from simple dictionaries to voice recognition software that can even talk in your place.
 But are there any offline translator apps that can work without the Internet?
 Read on to know more.

 A mobile translator is an application for smart devices that can instantly translate words or phrases in a great number of different languages.
 The simplicity and the ease recommend them as “a must-have” when one visits another country.
 So, stuff your phone with online and offline applications that can help you break down the language barrier that separates people from other countries.

 1. Google Translate – The best translation app

 Google Translate is one of the best apps for translations.
 It supports text translations in over 100 languages and allows you to translate between them effortlessly.
 What’s more, the app offers offline translations, which means you can translate between languages even when you don’t have an internet connection.
-However, as of now, the offline translations are limited to only 59 languages, and the number is expected to go soon.
+However, as of now, offline translations are limited to only 59 languages, and the number is expected to go up very soon.
 In addition, the Google Translate app also provides the ability to translate bilingual conversations on the fly in around 43 languages.